Abd al-Haqq al-Hashimi

-Abdul Haqq Al Hashemi (1884–1972) was an Islamic scholar, orator and author in the Indian Subcontinent in the 20th Century.
+Abd al-Haqq al-Hashimi (1884–1972) was an Islamic scholar, orator and author in the Indian Subcontinent in the 20th Century.
 Al-Hashemi was a Muhaddith, a scholar of Hadith who was influential in Saudi Arabia and the Indian Subcontinent, in particular the southern region of Punjab, his region of birth.
 He was a teacher of many modern-day scholars.

 Early life and background

-Sheikh Abdul Haqq bin Abdul Wahid Al-Hashemi was born in 1884 to Sheikh Abdul Wahid in his ancestral family estate Kotla Sheikhan in Bahawalpur, in Southern Punjab, present-day Pakistan into a well-known Sheikh family that descended from the 2nd Caliph of the Muslims, Umar bin Al-Khattab.
-His nisba Al-Hashemi is not a reference to descent from Hashem bin Abd Manaf, ancestor of the Islamic prophet Muhammad but instead is a reference to Abdul Haqq's great-grandfather Sheikh Hashem.
-Abdul Haqq was claimed to be a 42nd Generation descendant of Umar bin Al-Khattab, his lineage from him is Abdul Haqq bin Abdul Wahid bin Muhammad bin Hashem bin Ramadan bin Bilal bin Hibatullah bin Ali bin Ismail bin Jalal bin al-Shams bin al-Amir bin Ja’far bin Abdur Rahman bin Jalal bin Muhammad Kabir bin al-Amir bin Wasil bin Abul Abbas bin Hashem bin Muhammad al-Kabir bin Abdur Rahman bin Jalal bin Mahmud bin Umar bin Jalal bin al-Amir bin Muhammad bin al-Amir bin Najib bin Umar bin Nasir bin Muhammad bin Abid bin Abi Bakr bin Najib bin Zayd bin Abid bin Abi Muslim bin Abdullah bin Abbas bin Muhammad bin Zayd bin Abdullah bin Umar bin al-Khattab.
-His ancestors' arrival in the Indian subcontinent are claimed to have coincided with Muhammad bin Al-Qasim’s conquest of Sindh.
+Sheikh Abdul Haqq bin Abdul Wahid Al-Hashemi was born in 1884 to Sheikh Abdul Wahid in his ancestral family estate Kotla Sheikhan in Bahawalpur, in Southern Punjab, present-day Pakistan into a Farooqui Sheikh family.
+His nisba Al-Hashemi is not a reference to descent from Hashem bin Abd Manaf, ancestor of the Islamic prophet Muhammad but instead is a reference to Abdul Haqq's great-grandfather Sheikh Hashem Farooqui.
 Abdul Haqq was the only child and son of his parents that had survived past infancy.
 His father Abdul Wahid was a local Islamic leader in his area who had desired to dedicate his only surviving child Abdul Haqq to Islamic scholarship and missionary works.